What's in Mole Poblano? 7 Essential Ingredients Explained

 Key Ingredients That Make Mole Poblano Unique

-• Nuts and Seeds: Almonds, sesame seeds, and pumpkin seeds bring a creamy texture and nutty undertone.
+• Nuts and Seeds: Almonds, sesame seeds, and pumpkin seeds contribute creamy texture and nutty undertones.

 Dried Chiles for Mole